Spageddy/Cs481-Homework-3.1/README.md

 # Cs481-Homeork-3.1

-An app that lets you create a pet, name it and wave hello.
+An app that lets you create a pet, name it, and wave hello.

 Android: